-The urban and mass transit industry has a number of special requirements, all connected to the challenge that a system must be able to handle extremely high train density 24/7.
-That places a particular emphasis on having maximum uptime and reliability of all components in a train control system.
-Because this type of railroad maintains frequent and continuous operation, often in difficult environmental conditions, reliable equipment is essential to sustain operational availability.
+The urban and mass transit industry has a number of special requirements, all related to the challenge of a system that must handle extremely high train density 24/7.
+Particular emphasis must be placed on having maximum uptime and reliability of all components in a train control system.
+Because metros must support frequent and continuous operation, often in difficult environmental conditions, reliable equipment is essential to sustain operational availability.

-Availability is also impacted by maintenance considerations, in particular the meantime to repair.
-The less time required for maintenance the better, but especially in the case of corrective maintenance which can interfere with scheduled operations during the repair cycle.
-The ideal train control system should deliver dual benefits of maximum uptime and maximum cost-efficiency.
+System availability can be significantly impacted by maintenance considerations, in particular the mean time to repair.
+The less time required for maintenance the better, especially in the case of corrective maintenance which can interfere with scheduled operations during the repair cycle.
+The ideal train control system should deliver the dual benefits of maximum uptime combined with maximum cost-efficiency.